imaikosuke/obsidian-moon-phase/README.md

 - **Ribbon Icon**: Click the moon icon in the left sidebar to open the moon age modal
 - **Status Bar**: Display moon phase with emoji, percentage, and phase name
 - **Moon Age View**: Display moon phase emoji in the right sidebar
-- **Moon Age Modal**: Shows detailed information including:
+- **Moon Age Modal**: Shows detailed information in a dashboard layout:
-  - Moon phase emoji and name
+  - Moon phase emoji and name (top row)
-  - Illumination percentage
-  - Moon age (in days)
+  - Moon age and illumination percentage with progress bar (center row, 2 columns)
-  - Next new moon and full moon dates
+  - Next new moon and full moon dates (event rows)
   - Hemisphere information (Northern/Southern)

 ### Commands